-Violations of the Drug Free Workplace Act:

-Federal law requires that all employees engaging in the performance of work supported by a federal grant or contract must, as a condition of employment, notify the college of any conviction for a violation of a criminal drug statute occurring in the workplace no later than five days after the conviction.
+Violations of the Drug Free Workplace Act: Federal law requires that all employees engaging in the performance of work supported by a federal gran the performance of work supported by a federal grant or contract must, as a condition of employment, notify the college of any conviction for a violation of a criminal drug statute occurring in the workplace no later than five days after the conviction.
 Failure to report a conviction is grounds for dismissal.